 Do you control how your employees use your company’s Cloud applications?
 Can you detect abnormal activities that indicate a compromised account or a security policy violation?
 Do you have solutions to solve Cloud security incidents?
 Can you guarantee the protection of each mobile device?
 If you do not have the correct answers yet, find out below how Datanet Systems can help you meet all these critical requirements.

 The mobility and intensive use of Cloud services generate increasing security concerns for companies.
 Recent studies, such as the one conducted by Ponemon Institute “The State of Endpoint Security Risk in 2017” highlights two critical issues.
 On the one hand, 70% of organizations face an increase in security risks at the level of end-user equipment.
 On the other hand, companies’ confidence in endpoint antivirus solutions is shrinking: 4 out of 5 companies have already replaced AV solutions last year or completed their capabilities with other protection and detection applications.

-The situation gets complicated with the rapid increase in level of use of SaaS in organizations, as well as number of Cloud applications – whether authorized or not – by their employees.
-Almost two thirds of these applications require more permissions than they need and the vast majority of users grant them unlimited rights without awareness of the risks.
+The situation gets complicated with the rapid increase in the level of use of SaaS in organizations, as well as a number of Cloud applications – whether authorized or not – by their employees.
+Almost two-thirds of these applications require more permissions than they need and the vast majority of users grant them unlimited rights without awareness of the risks.

 The trouble maker Pokemon